slint-ui/slint/docs/tutorial/cpp/src/memory_tile.md

 Inside the <span class="hljs-built_in">Rectangle</span> we place an <span class="hljs-built_in">Image</span> element that loads an icon with the <span class="hljs-built_in">@image-url()</span> macro.
 The path is relative to the folder in which the `memory.60` is located.
-This icon and others we're going to use later need to be installed first.
+This icon and others we are going to use later need to be installed first.
 You can download a [Zip archive](https://sixtyfps.io/blog/memory-game-tutorial/icons.zip) that we have prepared and extract it with the following two commands: